exogen/graphbrainz/docs/extensions/the-audio-db.md

 <td valign="top"><a href="#theaudiodbtrack">TheAudioDBTrack</a></td>
 <td>

  Data about the recording from [TheAudioDB](http://www.theaudiodb.com/).
-This field is provided by the TheAudioDB extension.
+This field is provided by TheAudioDB extension.

 </td>
 </tr>